harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ## Pipeline initialization and Harness CI images

-### Initialize step to fails with a "Null value" error
+### Initialize step fails with a "Null value" error or timeout

-This can occur if an expression or variable is called before it's value is resolved.
+This can occur if an expression or variable is called before it's value is resolved, if a variable/expression references a secret that doesn't exist, or if an expression incorrectly references a secret (such as the incorrect scope path or secret ID).

 In Build (CI) stages, steps run in separate containers/build pods, and the pipeline can only successfully [resolve expressions if the target value is available](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables#use-expressions-only-after-they-can-be-resolved).